Last Updated on July 2, 2021 by Grow with Bovees

 The good news is that there are plenty of organic options to improve clay soil without costing much time or money:

-- Leaves: Spread a generous amount of green and brown leaves onto your clay soil to improve decomposition.
+- Leaves: If you have a leaf mulcher, spread a generous amount of green and brown leaves onto your clay soil to improve decomposition.
 Leaves help useful microbes to proliferate and keep the soil moist.

 - Grass clippings: Great for both new grass and an existing lawn.
 Spreading them over your bare clay soil naturally provides more nitrogen and potassium.
 Both of these nutrients are essential for green, lush growth and lasting protection.

-- Compost: Already rich in nutrients needed for a healthy lawn.
+- Compost: Home made compost is already rich in nutrients needed for a healthy lawn.
 Also, it improves drainage and protects clay soil from drying out.

 - Starter fertilizer: Applying a starter fertilizer is recommended to improve the quality of growing new grass.